 If you're really lucky, the sex can last that way well into a long-term committed relationship, and you'll live happily sexually ever after.

-Even though most couples know that the speed of their sex life might slow down as they get more comfortable, that doesn't mean those same couples still don't freak out when it actually happens.
+That said, sometimes sex between exclusive partners can start to dwindle over time.
+That’s totally normal, and doesn’t always indicate an issue in your relationship.
+It might just mean that you’ve grown comfortable together and aren’t as hungry for constant, adventurous sexual exploration.
+But no sex in a relationship at all might be something you want to address if physical connection is important to you.
+Even though most couples know that the speed of their sex life might slow down as they get more comfortable, that doesn't mean they don’t start worrying if it actually happens.
 It's common to feel worried about sex in your relationship, and just as common to want to work on it.

-If you've asked yourself some of these questions, though, and you still aren't sure what's up, you could be facing one of the more common reasons why couples start having less sex in relationships:
+If you've asked yourself some of these questions and you still aren't sure what's up, you could be facing one of the more common reasons why couples start having less sex in relationships.

 1. You're Both Stressed